top of page

 Sep 21, 20255 min read

-From Self-Pressure to Self-Leadership
+From Self-Pressure to Self-Compassion

 A Creative Leadership Meditation on Tenderness, Gentleness, and Relearning Self-Compassion We teach what we most need to learn.
 And lately, what I’ve needed to relearn, and to teach, is tenderness.
 Gentleness toward self.
 Towards the parts of ourselves that are raw, tired, doubting, regretful.
 The parts that want to perform, impress, produce, solve problems.
 Same parts that probably just want to rest but don’t know how.
 When I speak with leaders about the idea of being gentle